prolesoft/marxist.space/README.md

 ## Releasing

 * Merge or push changes, that's it!
-If making real code changes, please tag appropriately using `npm version`. `npm version` will also check the db.yml file for errors, and will fail if you haven't run `npm ci` yet.
+If making real code changes, please tag appropriately using `npm version`, and run `npm t` to double-check db.yml.

 ## Contributing